Schools and Academies Show 2019: The Ministerial Keynote Address

 The minister’s talk focused a lot on the initiatives and ideas the department of education is implementing.
 These initiatives are aimed at reducing the workload and stress that schools are under.
 This comes in several forms, such as seeking to simplify school reporting systems, rather than being beholden to many masters including Ofsted and Local Authorities.
 Another large part of this initiative is to reduce the amount of work that educators have to do by employing Education Technology (EdTech) solutions.

 The minister stressed that the use of EdTech needs to be sensible, and not involve “tech for techs’ sake”; it needs to demonstrate step changes in efficiency that are useful.
 The example he gave was an unnamed system for reporting information on detentions.
 This system allows teachers to feed information on detentions in at the classroom level, rather than the previous system of sending a teacher round each room to gather that information manually.
 The minister claimed that this saved ~500 hours of work per term.
-To further the end of demonstrating step changes in
+To further the end of demonstrating step changes in efficiency, the department is looking to set up several ‘test bed schools’, with technology implemented.
+These will allow teachers and decision makers to visit and see that technology in action.
+The intention is to allow decisions around what technology to implement can be made in a much more realistic environment.

 To further help Edtech progress, the minister also announced a scheme whereby schools will be provided with funding to try systems out before signing any long-term deals or paying out of their budgets.
 This will allow schools to identify what time and cost savings will look like in reality.